Internal Transfer vs Disposal: The Crypto Reconciliation Error That Costs Tax (2026)

 Why a self-transfer is not a disposal

-A disposal — a sale or exchange — requires the asset to change beneficial owner and (typically) proceeds to be received.
+A disposal (a sale or exchange) requires the asset to change beneficial owner and, typically, proceeds to be received.
 Moving the same asset between wallets you control has no counterparty, no proceeds, and no change of ownership.
 There is therefore no gain or loss to recognise; the asset simply sits in a different address.
-The precise rule is framework- and jurisdiction-specific, but the no-change-of-ownership principle is the near-universal starting point and underpins the French 150 VH bis and the accounting treatment alike.
+The precise rule is framework- and jurisdiction-specific, but the no-change-of-ownership principle is the near-universal starting point.
+The US IRS treats a disposition as a sale or exchange of the asset, and HMRC's pooling rules likewise turn on a disposal to another person, so moving coins between your own wallets sits outside both.

 How the phantom event is manufactured